bloobsky/complain-it/README.md

 Your website is deployed now.

 Technologies,Programming Languages and APIs
-HTML5, CSS, Materialize, JavaScript, jQuery, Python, Flask, MongoDB, GoogleFonts
+HTML5, CSS, Materialize, JavaScript, jQuery, Python, Flask with (PyMongo, dnspython), MongoDB, GoogleFonts
-API: emailJS, reCaptcha and Google Maps API
+API: emailJS and Google Maps API

 Features to be implemented
+Ability to edit an already posted job.
+Login possibilities in further use of website.
+Form checkup in jQuery in order not to publish empty fields.

 Media

-Swatch used for website is available at /img/swatch.png ComplainIt logo was created in Adobe Illustrator.
+Screenshots for testing were done by using SnippingTool @ MS Windows ComplainIt logo was created in Adobe Illustrator.
+Icons used in Project are part of Materialize (www.materialize.com)

 Acknowledgements

-I received inspiration from CodeInstitute (www.codeinstitute.net) Privacy Policy was generated using www.iubenda.com Coolors.co - website was used to generate colour scheme.
-Gitpod was used to entirely written all the code for the proposed project.
+I received inspiration from CodeInstitute (www.codeinstitute.net) Privacy Policy was generated using www.iubenda.com MongoDB Atlas - for possibility to create a free database Gitpod was used to entirely written all the code for the proposed project.